egelja/egelja/README.md

 ## Hi there 👋, I'm Nino!

-I'm a US high school student currently taking AP Computer Science A (Java).
+I'm a US high school student that completed AP Computer Science A (Java).
 I'm also familiar with Python and JS.

 I have an alt account, [MrAwesomeRocks](https://github.com/MrAwesomeRocks), for projects where I don't want to share my real name.
 I also had a [BitBucket account](https://bitbucket.org/NinoMaruszewski) previously, some of my older projects can be found there.
 Feel free to take a look at them.